November, 2024

-Provide GIS, Data management and spatial planning analysis support to conduct accessibility analysis of environmental determinants for Bonaire.
-Moreso, use policy documents and existing open-source data e.g., Geo Open Accessibility Tool, OpenStreetMap to map the policy contexts, accessibility, land use, parks, trails, playgrounds, transport infrastructure, etc.
+We provided spatial planning analysis support to conduct accessibility analysis of environmental determinants for Bonaire.
+Moreso, we used policy documents and existing open-source data e.g., Geo Open Accessibility Tool, OpenStreetMap to map the policy contexts, accessibility, land use, parks, trails, playgrounds, transport infrastructure, etc.

 Mentor/Referee: [Prof. Meredith Glaser, Dylan Power, PhD]